AlborzNazari/alborz.nazari/README.md

 ## 🚀 Featured Projects

-> *Projects pinned below — each one a step toward cybersecurity engineering mastery*
+> *Each project is a step toward cybersecurity engineering mastery*

 | Project | Description | Stack |
 |---|---|---|